Julius Caesar (play): Historical background

-Maria Wyke has written that the play reflects the general anxiety of Elizabethan England over a succession of leadership.
-At the time of its creation and first performance, Queen Elizabeth, a strong ruler, was elderly and had refused to name a successor, leading to worries that a civil war similar to that of Rome might break out after her death.
+Julius Caesar was written around 1599, during the reign of Elizabeth I, a period marked by political uncertainty regarding the succession to the English throne.
+Although England was at peace, Elizabeth had refused to name her successor, which raised concerns about potential instability, rebellion, or the possibility of a civil war similar to that of Rome unfolding after her death.
+Maria Wyke has written that the play reflects this general anxiety over the royal succession.
+Shakespeare’s dramatisation of Caesar’s assassination and the subsequent civil war would have resonated with Elizabethan audiences aware of these anxieties.

 Protagonist debate

 Critics of Shakespeare's play Julius Caesar differ greatly in their views of Caesar and Brutus.
-Many have debated whether Caesar or Brutus is the protagonist of the play because the title character dies in Act Three, Scene One.
-But Caesar compares himself to the Northern Star, and perhaps it would be foolish not to consider him as the axial character of the play, around whom the entire story turns.
+Many have debated whether Caesar or Brutus is the protagonist of the play.
 Intertwined in this debate is a smattering of philosophical and psychological ideologies on republicanism and monarchism.
 One author, Robert C. Reynolds, devotes attention to the names or epithets given to both Brutus and Caesar in his essay "Ironic Epithet in Julius Caesar".
 He points out that Casca praises Brutus at face value, but then inadvertently compares him to a disreputable joke of a man by calling him an alchemist, "Oh, he sits high in all the people's hearts,/And that which would appear offense in us/ His countenance, like richest alchemy,/ Will change to virtue and worthiness" (I.iii.158–160).
 Reynolds also talks about Caesar and his "Colossus" epithet, which he points out has obvious connotations of power and manliness, but also lesser-known connotations of an outward glorious front and inward chaos.

 Myron Taylor, in his essay "Shakespeare's Julius Caesar and the Irony of History", compares the logic and philosophies of Caesar and Brutus.
 Caesar is deemed an intuitive philosopher who is always right when he goes with his instinct; for instance, when he says he fears Cassius as a threat to him before he is killed, his intuition is correct.
 Brutus is portrayed as a man similar to Caesar, but whose passions lead him to the wrong reasoning, which he realizes in the end when he says in V.v.50–51, "Caesar, now be still:/ I killed not thee with half so good a will".